Clastify logo

 Reversible electrode reactions

-Given the discharge half-equations, get the charging half-equations by reversing them.
-Electrons move to the other side, reactants and products trade places, and the overall equation reverses too.
-No new chemistry is happening here; it’s Le Châtelier’s principle with a current applied, pushing the system away from the discharged state.
+When discharge half-equations are given, you get the charging half-equations by reversing them.
+Electrons move to the other side, reactants and products change places, and the overall equation reverses too.
+No new chemistry is happening here; it’s Le ChĆ¢telier’s principle with an electrical push, as the imposed current drives the system away from the discharged state.

 For a simplified lithium-ion example during discharge: